 The true history of science and religion is a human one.
 It’s about the role of religion in inspiring, and strangling, science before the scientific revolution.
 It’s about the sincere but eccentric faith and the quiet, creeping doubts of the most brilliant scientists in history – Galileo, Newton, Faraday, Darwin, Maxwell, Einstein.
 Above all it’s about the question of what it means to be human and who gets to say – a question that is more urgent in the twenty-first century than ever before.

-From eighth-century Baghdad to the frontiers of AI today, via Song dynasty China, medieval Europe and Soviet Russia, The Nature of the Beast sheds new light on this complex historical landscape.
-Rejecting the thesis that science and religion are inevitably at war, Nick Spencer illuminates a compelling and troubled relationship that has definitively shaped human history.
+From eighth-century Baghdad to the frontiers of AI today, via medieval Europe, nineteenth-century India and Soviet Russia, Magisteria sheds new light on this complex historical landscape.
+Rejecting the thesis that science and religion are inevitably at war, Nicholas Spencer illuminates a compelling and troubled relationship that has definitively shaped human history.